bitcoin-unlimited/BUwiki/delegated_payment_protocol.md

 **resultcode**: [integer] 200 = payment completed,

 **jppmemo**: [string, optional] The "memo" field in the payment protocol response *SHOULD* be reported back to the calling entity, if it exists and is not empty.

+#### Asset Information Request

+To provide services, an app may need to know what assets are owned by the interacting wallet.
+For privacy reasons, wallet owners have the option of sending a subset of assets or no assets in response to this request, similar to how the wallet owner can choose to sign transactions.

+> tdpp://**entityName**/assets?chain=**blockchain**[&topic=**topic**][&af=**scripttemplate**][&afx=**scripttemplateindex**]

+**scripttemplate**: [Optional, hexString] Asset filter script template.
+Assets that match this script template are requested.
+Multiple af options are possible.
+**scripttemplateindex**: [Optional, integer] Asset filter script template index.
+Assets that match script template N (as installed during registration) are requested.
+Multiple afx options are possible.
+**chain**: [Mandatory, string] The blockchain this transaction is for, as specified by the BIP21 URI prefix, for example: “bitcoincash” or “bitcoin”.

+#### Asset Information Reply

+An asset information reply returns a json-formatted string.
+If the protocol is http, this is returned in the body of a POST message.